mat-s/100-days-of-code/r1-log.md

 ### Day 20: November 3, 2019
 **Today's Progress**: Cheating Day: Due to a deadline I included my challenge into work again.
 So I was working with some image scalling todos, more ScrollMagic.js and DOM manipulation.
 Right now I am really struggeling timewise.

+### Day 21: November 4, 2019
+**Today's Progress**: Today I went through a bit more of higher order functions.
+I want realize that I often think to much of one-step-at-a-time, so I want to practice higher functions a bit more in detail.